jordanchapian/shortUrlProxy/README.md

 * The reverse proxy handles the routing logic between the different services, nothing more.
 * Security headers are not set (many csdl items can be fixed by setting iframe content protection and csp.)

+### BBT
+* I wrote a few regression tests that are run in the bbt target.
+These can be run by starting up the bbt container or by using the provided shell script `./bbt`.

 ## General Notes
 * It is a bit strange that this repository does not produce an artifact - I would much rather separate the three microservices into their own projects and push images up to a registry on release.